mla/time-ago/README.md

     Given a duration, in seconds, returns a readable approximation in words.

-    As a convenience, if the duration is an object with an epoch() interface (as provided by Time::Piece or DateTime), the duration is computed as the current time minus the object's epoch() seconds.
+    As a convenience, if the duration is an object with an epoch() interface (as provided by Time::Piece or DateTime), the duration is set as the current time minus the object's epoch() seconds.

 # BUGS